-We remark that different tangent directions of $\mathcal{T}$ at $v$ may give to the same limit point, thus the closure $\overline{\T_\infty \cap U_{v,\infty}}$ is a graph that is not necessarily a tree.
-The same proof also gives the following more general statement, where $x_n$ are allowed to be on the edges of $\T_n$: \begin{lem} Let $x_n \in \T_n$ be quasi periodic with period $q$ converging to $x$.
+We remark that different tangent directions of $\mathcal{T}$ at $v$ may give the same limit point, thus the closure $\overline{\T_\infty \cap U_{v,\infty}}$ is a graph that is not necessarily a tree (see Figure \ref{fig:HD}).
+The same proof also gives the following more general statement, where $x_n$ are allowed to be on the edges of $\T_n$: \begin{lem} Let $x_n \in \T_n \cap U_n$ be quasi periodic with period $q$ that converges to $x$.
 If $x$ is not fixed by $\hat P^q$, then $(U_n, x_n)$ converges to $(U, x)$ in Carath\'eodory topology and $\T_\infty \cap U$ is an open star-shaped tree whose limit points on $\partial U$ are pre-periodic.
-Each tangent direction $a \in T_x\mathcal{T}$ corresponds to a unique limit point $s_a$. $\T_\infty$ gives an attracting direction for $s_a$ if $a$ corresponds to the direction of $\p$ and a repelling direction otherwise. \end{lem}
+Each tangent direction $a \in T_x\mathcal{T}$ gives one limit point $s_a$.
+The limiting graph $\T_\infty$ gives an attracting direction for $s_a$ if $a$ corresponds to the direction of $\p$ and a repelling direction otherwise. \end{lem}

-\begin{prop} Let $v\neq w \in \mathcal{V}$ be Fatou points, then $\Omega_v \neq \Omega_w$. \end{prop} \begin{proof} Interchanging $v$ and $w$, we may assume $v$ is closer to $\p$ than $w$.
-Assume $v, w$ are periodic, the case when $v, w$ are aperiodic is proved by similarly.
+\begin{prop} Let $v\neq w \in \mathcal{V}$ be Fatou points.
+Then the Fatou components $\Omega_v \neq \Omega_w$. \end{prop} \begin{proof} Interchanging $v$ and $w$, we may assume $v$ is closer to $\p$ than $w$.
+Assume $v, w$ are periodic, the case when $v, w$ are strictly pre-periodic is proved similarly.
 After passing to an iterate, we assume $v$ and $w$ are fixed.
 If $v = \p$, then the statement follows from Corollary \ref{cor:afc}.
 Thus we assume $v, w\neq \p$.

 Let $s_{v, \infty} \in \partial U_{v, \infty}$ and $s_{w, \infty} \in \partial U_{v, \infty}$ be the corresponding parabolic fixed points.
 Let $E_v, E_w$ be the incident edges at $v$ and $w$ in the direction of $\p$.
 Let $s_{v,n}\in E_{v,n} \subseteq \T_n$ (and $s_{w,n}$) be a sequence that converges to $s_{v, \infty}$ (and $s_{w, \infty}$ respectively).
-Suppose for contradiction that $\Omega_v = \Omega_w$, then $s_{v, \infty} = s_{w, \infty}$ and $U_v, U_w$ are in the same attracting petal.
+Suppose for contradiction that $\Omega_v = \Omega_w$.
+Then $s_{v, \infty} = s_{w, \infty}$ and $U_v, U_w$ are in the same attracting petal.
 We consider two cases.

 Case (1): $v, w$ are in the same component of $\mathcal{T}-\{\p\}$.
 Let $b$ be the furthest point to $\p$ on $[\p, v] \cap [\p, w]$.